From One Girl to a Non-Profit Organization

 The Uganda For Her Initiative was born out of serendipity.

 In 2015, Ben Serunyigo returned to Uganda after finishing his graduate studies.
-It was in his home district of Mpigi that he found a girl crying on the street.
+In his home district of Mpigi, Ben came across a young girl crying on the street.
 She was sitting on the ground, her clothing stained with blood.
-As he comforted her, Ben realized that the girl knew nothing about her own menstrual cycle.
-He brought her to the market in hopes of finding sanitary pads, and tried his best to explain menstruation.
+Ben soon realized that the girl was experiencing her menstrual period, and knew nothing about it.
+Ben tried to explain menstruation to the young girl, and together, they went to the market in hopes of finding sanitary pads.
 When Ben and the girl returned to her home, he discovered that her sisters and many of their classmates had experienced the same fear and confusion surrounding their first periods.

-From living in Uganda, Ben noticed that there is a gap regarding the support of girls and women’s development and growth.
-Women are still sidelined, especially those residing in less privileged areas.
-Ibrahim Katende Tebusweke came on board right away given his time and dedication to improving the life of the ‘girl child’ in Uganda.
+From Ben’s experience living in Uganda, he noticed that a gap regarding the support of female development and growth is present.
+Women continue to be sidelined, especially those residing in less privileged areas.
+Ibrahim Katende Tebusweke joined the Initiative and donated his time and dedication to improving the lives of the ‘girl child’ in Uganda.
 His experience in project management and administration has been a blessing to our small organization.

 Since it’s beginning, Uganda for Her Initiative has worked tirelessly to improve the lives of the girl child in Uganda by enabling the empowerment and education of young women and their communities.